Content Siloing for E-commerce: Product + Content Integration Strategy

 Traffic Metrics

-• Organic traffic growth to cornerstone content
+• Organic traffic growth to cornerstone content over time

 • Internal link clicks (Google Analytics: Behavior Flow)

-• Blog-to-product navigation rate
+• Blog-to-product navigation rate — what percentage move from content to shop

 Conversion Metrics

-• Blog-attributed conversions (set up assisted conversions)
+• Blog-attributed conversions — set up assisted conversion tracking

-• Product page visits from blog
+• Product page visits from blog — segment by source in Analytics

-• Add-to-cart rate for blog traffic
+• Add-to-cart rate for blog traffic specifically

-• Revenue per blog visitor
+• Revenue per blog visitor — the clearest measure of silo effectiveness

 SEO Metrics